David-Maura-Rodgers/JavaScript_Project_2/README.md

 # General Knowledge Quiz

 My General Knowledge Quiz site has a simple and clear design so that the user won't feel unsure as how to navigate and run the quiz.
-The user will first be taken to the home page where they are greeted with a welcome message and a button they can click to be taken quiz page.
+The user will first be taken to the home page where they are greeted with a welcome message and a button they can click to be taken to the quiz page.

 The first question in the question array will be displayed on this page.
 The questions will change dynamically when the user has selected a radio button that corresponds with the answer they wish to choose.
-They will then click on Next Question button to get the next question in the array.
+They will then click on the Next Question button to get the next question in the array.
 This process repeats until they reach the reach the end of the quiz.
 They can then click the Restart Button to try the quiz again.

 ![home-page](https://user-images.githubusercontent.com/91907661/153229405-2847ed4c-6dd9-4df4-9d40-bc63d1004829.png)